KPOI-FM: Active and Alternative Rock

-The station signed on the air in 2000 as Active Rock KAHA, known "Lava Rock."
+The station signed on the air on November 20, 2000, as Active Rock KAHA, known "Lava Rock."
 The format changed in 2002 when the station shifted to classic rock.
 The station also picked up the KPOI call sign in 2004 after the previous KPOI flipped formats to talk radio.
 This is the third station to adopt the KPOI call letters, first used on the AM band as a Top 40, then later used on its FM sister at 97.5, when it was billed as KPOI 98 Rock playing Album Rock and later alternative rock prior to its sale to Salem Communications in 2004.

 In 2012, 105.9 KPOI shifted back to an alternative rock format, with a playlist focused on 1980s & 1990s titles, along with some new alternative.
 KPOI shifted its format again in late October 2013, focusing on 1990s alternative rock with some contemporary alternative songs.
 In 2014, the station rebranded as "Alt 105.9 – Hawaii's Real Alternative".
 The station also began transmitting on Charter Spectrum digital cable channel 857 for the entire state of Hawaii.

 Around June 2010, KPOI made a shift in format, adding to the playlist more B-side tracks, 1980s rock, 1990s alternative, complete/uncut songs, and metal.
 The station's playlist became a mixture of 1980s rock & alternative, 1990s alternative, & some contemporary alternative rock.
 KPOI rebranded as "Alt 105.9" on August 13, 2014.

 Soft Adult Contemporary

 On May 1, 2020, KPOI exited a two-way Alternative battle with rival KUCD after six years and struggling ratings.
 It became "105.9 The Wave", playing soft adult contemporary music.
 It began competing with established AC stations KSSK-FM and KRTR-FM.
 KPOI leans softer than those stations with some Hawaiian music elements.
+Some of the last songs played before the transition included a cover of "Running Up That Hill" by Meg Myers and "Tom's Diner" by Suzanne Vega.